owenfucell/deep_neuro_wavelet/README.md

 [convolutional neural network](http://yann.lecun.com/exdb/publis/pdf/lecun-99.pdf)
 trying to predict either stimulus class or response type from different brain regions at different points in time.
-It also transforms the raw data from MATLAB to NumPy-ready and applies the wavelet decomposiyion steps as well as dealing with the analysis and visualization of the results
+It also transforms the raw data from MATLAB to NumPy-ready and applies the wavelet decomposition as well as dealing with the analysis and visualization of the results

 ### Installation